upbound/docs/content/reference/cli/configuration.md

 ### Configuring a Docker credential helper

-`up` can be used to build and push Crossplane packages.
-If pushing to the Upbound Marketplace, the same credentials acquired via `up login` can be used.
+`up` can build and push Crossplane packages.
+If pushing to the Upbound Marketplace, you can use the credentials acquired via `up login`.

-If you prefer to user Docker, or any other OCI client, you can add the following to your Docker config file after downloading `docker-credential-up` to use your Upbound credentials when pushing.
+If you prefer to user Docker, or any other OCI client, you can add the following to your Docker `config.json` file after downloading `docker-credential-up`.
+This allows your client to use Upbound credentials to interact with the Marketplace.

-Instructions for installing `docker-credential-up` can be found [here]({{<ref "reference/cli/_index.md#install-docker-credential-up" >}}).
+Instructions for installing `docker-credential-up` are available in the [CLI installation documentation]({{<ref "reference/cli/_index.md#install-docker-credential-up" >}}).

 {{< editCode >}}
 ```json